gitronald/dtables/README.md

 * Classification matters because these feed into `dtable`...

 ### dtable
-* Uses classifications from `dvariable` to sort variables into two categories:
-    1. Variables which would make sense in a descriptive frequencies table
-    2. Variables which would make sense in a descriptive statistics table
+* Uses `dvariable` to decide whether to produce descriptive frequencies and/or statistics tables for each variable and returns output with or without rounding and presentation formatting.

 ``` {r}